-The subjects listed are compulsory for students who began their course in 1981.
-Students who began their course before 1981 should consult the Handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
+\The subjects listed are compulsory for students who began the course in 1981 and thereafter.
+Students who began their cour before 1981 should consult the Handbook of the year in whi they commenced their law studies for the compulsory subject which apply to them.